-As previously described in the "SD Card Support" section the LOAD IMAGE and LOAD JPG commands can be used to load an image from the SD card and display it on the LCD display.
+The LOAD IMAGE and LOAD JPG commands can be used to load an image from the Flash Filesystem or SD Card and display it on the LCD display.
 This can be used to draw a logo or add an ornate background to the graphics drawn on the display.